oxidecomputer/helios-engvm/README.md

 ```

 #### Macintosh

+**NOTE: Helios is only built for x86 CPUs, so these instructions will only work
+on a Macintosh with an Intel CPU.
+Newer systems with ARM CPUs are not suitable
+and will not work.**

 Install VMware Fusion.
 These instructions have been tested with VMware Fusion
 12.1.
 It should be installed in the usual place; i.e.,